NoClueBruh/NoClueLang/README.md

 end
 ```

 You can at any point break out of a while loop using the 'break' keyword!

-_( no 'continue' feature because I was lazy )_

 ```
 break;
 ```

+> [!WARNING]
+> I was too lazy to add the continue thing

 > In NoClueLang, there aren't any 'for' or 'do while' and whatnot.
 # Collections